Leo Tolstoy

 Force is an instrument by means of which the ignorant compel their followers to do things that are contrary to their nature; and (akin to trying to force water to flow above its level) the moment this instrument stops working, its effects also come to an end.

 Persuasion, on the other hand, is like a channel made in a river, which is done only so that the river can flow by itself without our attention and effort.
 There are only two means of directing human actions.
 The first is to force a human being to act contrary to his inclinations and judgements, and the second is to master his inclinations, to persuade him by reasoning.
-The former is used by the ignorant, and its consequences are disappointing, the latter is confirmed by experience and is always crowned with success.
+The former is used by the ignorant, and its consequences are disappointing; the latter is confirmed by experience and is always crowned with success.
 When a child is screaming for his toy to be given to him, he wants to obtain it by force.
-When parents beat their children, they are using force to get their children to behave.
+When parents beat their children, they are using force to make their children behave.
 When a drunk husband beats his wife, he does it in view of correcting her by force.
 When a criminal is punished, it is done to improve the world by force.
 When a person sues another, he does it to obtain justice through force.
-When a priest speaks about the horrors of the torments of hell, he does it with the aim of directing his listeners towards the heavens by force.
+When a priest speaks about the horrors of the torments of hell, he does it with the aim of directing his listeners towards heaven by force.
 When one nation wages war with another, its aim consists in gaining a desirable state of affairs by force.
 And the surprising thing about all this is that until now ignorance has been leading and continues to lead humankind by the same path of violence, which always has and always will result in disappointment.

 — Combe